 You are a data scientist or ML engineer who works at a company that wishes to enable their data scientists to deliver machine learning-based projects that are trained on highly sensitive company data.
 The project teams are constrained by shared on-premise resources so your sysops admins have created all the infrastructure-as-code templates needed to provision a secure environment, which protects the sensitive data while also enabling the data science teams to self-service.

 You as a data scientist or engineer will need to quickly set this environment up for yourself, so you can start working on exploring your data, training, deploying and monitoring your models.
-The key takeaways of this workshop are illustrated in the diagram below:
+The key takeaways of this workshop are:

-In these notebooks we will see some best practices on how to implement these requirements using Amazon SageMaker.
-Note that while these are best practices and guidelines, the information included in these notebooks is for illustrative purposes only.
+In these notebooks you will see some recommended practices on how to implement these requirements using Amazon SageMaker.
+Note that while these are recommended practices and guidelines, the information included in these notebooks is for illustrative purposes only.
 Nothing in this notebook is intended to provide you legal, compliance, or regulatory guidance.

 The specific features and functionalities that you will become familiar with are: